 In this section, the proposed method is applied to the HDD track-following control system for disturbance rejection.
-We first present the nominal control system design and analyze its experimental performance, based on which the disturbance filter is thereby designed and implemented to demonstrate the improved disturbance rejection capability.
-To implement the controller, S_R^d is discretized using a matched pole-zero method, and other control elements are discretized using a bilinear transformation [23].
-Then the overall control system is implemented by a real-time DSP system (dSPACE-DS1103).
-In the experiments, the head position output is measured by an LDV.
+We first present the nominal control system design and analyze its experimental performance, based on which the disturbance filter is thereby designed and implemented to demonstrate the improved disturbance rejection performance.
+In the experiments, the controller is discretized and implemented by a real-time DSP system (dSPACE-DS1103).
+The head position is measured by an LDV.
 The disturbance signals are collected from a real HDD with the sampling rate of 25 kHz, which consist of RROs and NRROs.
-We recur these disturbances in the DSP and add them to the measured head position signals following the configuration in Fig. 4.
+We recur these disturbances in the DSP and add them to the measured head position signals as shown in Fig. 4.
 As such, only the output pes signals are available for feedback control.
-Such a configuration is to be consistent with a real HDD servo system to some extent.
+This configuration is to coincident with a real HDD servo to some extent.